KenBigelow/UBC-Spack-Workshop/index.rst

     Stage: 8.83s.
 Autoreconf: 0.00s.
 Configure: 2.33s.
 Build: 1h 26m 41.56s.
 Install: 32.20s.
 Total: 1h 27m 25.21s
   [+] /home/ubuntu/spack/opt/spack/linux-ubuntu18.04-skylake_avx512/gcc-7.5.0/gcc-8.4.0-kf55dvoi3iuagjkvomjti2lemura7b42

-Now lets add the new compiler to our list of available compilers.
+Now let's add the new compiler to our list of available compilers.
 Using the ``spack compiler add`` command.
 This will allow future packages to build with gcc@8.4.0 if selected.